-Allow space for the feeling to exist.
+Allow space for the feelings to exist

 Emotions are real.
 And they need space to breathe.
 If not, they’ll blow up like Anger from Pixar’s Inside Out.
 Sadness has a purpose and a place in our feelings.
-Acknowledge the validity of the feelings before trying to manage emotions.
+Acknowledge the validity of the feelings before trying to help teens manage emotions.

-Listen without judgment.
+Listen without judgment

-Ask questions with sincere curiosity.
+Ask questions with sincere curiosity

 I’m a fixer.
 It’s in my nature.
 And the hardest thing to do when you’re a fixer is to engage without offering a fix to the problem.
 To effectively help your child manage emotions, let them know that not only are his feelings valid but that you hear him.
 Asking well placed, open-ended questions helps him develop the tools needed to begin processing the feelings and work toward a solution.

-So maybe it wasn’t that Olivia was inconsolable rather than I had no consolation to offer.
-I was hurt, confused, and angry myself.
-I was having a hard enough time trying to manage emotions I had.
+The 2016 presidential election was an emotional time for our family, but especially for Olivia.
+And to be honest, it wasn’t that Olivia was inconsolable rather than I had no consolation to offer.
+I too was hurt, confused, and angry.
+I was having a hard enough time managing the emotions I had.
 So when she asked me what to do, I told her the truth: I don’t know.
-We discussed staying home from school that day.
-I offered to come pick her up if the emotion got too much to handle.
+We discussed staying home from school that day and I offered to pick her up if the emotions became too much to handle.

-Reframe when appropriate.
+Reframe when appropriate

-Once the feelings have had space to breathe, discussion has been had, and processing has begun it’s time to address them.
+Once the feelings have had space to breathe, a discussion has been had, and processing has begun it’s time to address them.
 Sometimes the emotion itself is needed to address the stress—like when Sadness gives you a good cleansing cry.
 Other times the energy devoted to emotions should be redirected and refocused into other actions.

 As awful as it may sound, Olivia was able to redirect her emotions from the election by providing grief support to her other classmates because they lost a classmate a few days earlier.